Home » Covid-19 vaccination

 We recommend having something small to eat before your appointment, and bring a water bottle if it’s a hot day.
 Fainting after vaccination is mostly due to anxiety or low blood sugar levels, so eating something small is a good precaution to take.

-If you are not an NHS patient but require a further dose, you can attend a walk-in centre with evidence of which vaccine has been given and discuss with a clinician on the day.
+If you are not an NHS patient but require a further dose, you can attend a walk-in clinic with evidence of which vaccine has been given and discuss with a clinician on the day.

-If you are an NHS patient with an NHS number, but do not want your Covid pass updated, and require a further dose, you can attend a walk-in centre with evidence of which vaccine has been given and discuss with a clinician on the day.
+If you are an NHS patient with an NHS number, but do not want your Covid pass updated, and require a further dose, you can attend a walk-in clinic with evidence of which vaccine has been given and discuss with a clinician on the day.

 If you are an NHS patient with an NHS number, and do want your Covid pass updated, and you require a further dose, contact 119 and request an appointment for an ‘overseas validation service’.
-The only one locally is Salisbury City Hall, where evidence will be required, the record can be updated, and a vaccination given if appropriate.

 The only way to have vaccines administered abroad added to an NHS Covid pass is via this service – the GP practice cannot do this for you.